 Find out more about garden plant ecology in our leaflet Garden Plant Ecology

 and find lots of advice about using plants in the garden in our Plants and Planting section.
-Gardens contain wild plants too, and you can find more about them in the Plants section of Garden Wildlife
+Gardens contain wild plants too, and you can find more about them in the the Plants

 It’s clear that herbivores don’t destroy all plant material in gardens (with my cabbages a possible exception).
 Most plant primary production is recycled as dead material, such as fallen leaves, in the soil and in the compost heap.
 Nevertheless, there is a great diversity of garden herbivores, many of which are definitely not a problem, and even beneficial.
 The principal groups of herbivores are: